 For the remainder of the grant period, plans include continuing rigorous enforcement activities and continuing to maintain coordination and liaison efforts with all parties involved in large construction projects.
 KCC staff will continue to look for opportunities to build new relationships with other groups that influence construction and excavation projects in Kansas areas.
-The regional CGA groups will continue to present topics of interest for the excavation community to expand the education of these stakeholders.
-KCC staff will participate in these meetings and will encourage all excavators as well as utilities to participate.
+The regional CGA groups will continue to present topics of interest for the excavation community and KCC staff will participate in these meetings as the pandemic allows.
+KCC will encourage all excavators as well as utilities to participate.
 Finally, work will continue with all parties in the community to establish best practices and consistent guidelines for utility locating procedures and underground utility damage prevention.